carlamaximo/fraud-detection/README.md

 # Fraud Platform

-Asynchronous fraud-style event processing in Go: HTTP ingest, buffered queue, worker pool, simple risk score → **APPROVE / REVIEW / BLOCK**, retries, in-memory DLQ, and JSON endpoints for counters and DLQ inspection.
+Asynchronous fraud event processing in Go: HTTP ingest, buffered queue, worker pool, simple risk score: **APPROVE / REVIEW / BLOCK**, retries, in-memory DLQ, and JSON endpoints for counters and DLQ inspection.

 ## What it does